DevSDK/CometEngine/README.md

 ## BSD License

-Maybe..
+Maybe.. </br>
-Using IOCP Based Net Work Module
+Using IOCP Based Net Work Module </br>
-And Grpagics Library Interface Module  ( For Server side Programming and can change to Multiplatform GameEngine) And Using Collision Engine For Client And Server Side.
+And Grpagics Library Interface Module  ( For Server side Programming and can change to Multiplatform GameEngine)</br>
+And Using Collision Engine For Client And Server Side.</br>